joeynaor/jfrog-flux-test/README.md

   targetNamespace: default
 ```
 ### Values, Changes and Upgrades
-From this point onward, and changes done to our HelmRelease YAML files that were pushed to Git will trigger a redeploy the same way as Helm (helm upgrade).
+From this point onward, any changes done to our HelmRelease YAML files that were pushed to Git will trigger a redeploy the same way as Helm (helm upgrade).
 For instance, we can scale down the Artifactory deployment from 2 nodes to 1 by reconfiguring the replicaCount in **helmrelease-artifactory.yaml**:
 ```
   values:
     artifactory: